ArtS/arts.github.com/_posts/2013-06-07-four-apps-that-changed-my-messy-life-for-the-better.md

 I cannot stress this enough - this technique *changed my life*.
 I get lots more stuff done now, and when I look at the past, where short periods of productive work were far and apart, separated by aimless and jumpy interwebs browsing and rss reading, I just want to punch my former self in the stomach.

 *Be careful* with this technique though - it won't help to force yourself to do any kind of boring work.
-It won't help if you <a href="/why-i-quit-my-job/">hate your job</a>, yet deadlines are looming and your boss is breathing down your neck.
+It won't help if you <a href="{% post_url 2012-09-05-why-i-quit-my-job %}">hate your job</a>, yet deadlines are looming and your boss is breathing down your neck.
 As Neil Fiore suggests in his <a title="The Now Habit" href="http://amzn.to/NnIYaW">The Now Habit</a> book, procrastination is more than justified in situations like that - in fact it's one of the best coping mechanisms your brain can deploy.

 <a href="https://itunes.apple.com/au/app/evernote/id281796108"><img class="left" src="/assets/img/47e8a-Evernote-Icon-256.jpg"/></a>